-While I currently live and study in Australia, my research focuses on species found in Southeast Asia.
-I come from Belgium, but have been traveling the world as a dive instructor and marine biology researcher for more than 8 years.
-From a very young age I have been fascinated by the ocean, and the creatures that live in it.
-During my dive travels I have developed a passion for the small, camouflaged, special or outright weird critters that can be found below the surface.
-I have been extremely lucky to have been given the opportunity to study some of these species for the next three years.
+While I currently live in Australia, my past research mostly focused on marine life in Southeast Asia.
+I come from Belgium, but have been traveling the world as a dive instructor and marine biology researcher for more than 14 years.
+I have been fascinated by the ocean and the creatures that live in it from a very young age.
+During my dive travels I developed a passion for the small, camouflaged, special or outright weird critters that can be found below the surface.
 Hopefully I can share some of my passion and lots of the weirdness with you on this blog…

-The research I do attempts to describe the abundance and distribution of these species and how they are affected by human impacts.
+The research I do investigates the abundance and distribution of these species and how they are affected by human impacts.
 I also look into the value of these species to local communities and their importance to the development of tourism.
 Finally, I am testing new survey methods to make future research into cryptobenthic species easier.

 For more Critter Research, check on Instagram and Twitter:Follow @DeBrauwerM

 14 thoughts on “About”

 Pingback: Video Interview: The science behind the critters | Critter Research

 Love this blog!
 And really liked the article on shared space in anemonefish around Hoga!